moskytw/mosql/README.rst

 It is just "More than SQL".

-NOTE: The versions after v0.2 is a new branch and it does **not** provide backward-compatibility for v0.1.x.
+NOTE: The versions after v0.2 are a new branch and it does **not** provide backward-compatibility for v0.1.x.

 The SQL Builders